-This can result in you losing connection to the internet as well as other devices connected to it.
+This can result in you losing connection to the internet and other devices.
 So if there is a problem with either of these devices, you can use a fan to cool them down.

 Method 3: Use a Wired Connection

-To test if the issue is with your ISP or your router, you may want to consider using a wired connection instead.
-It’s possible the issue is with your Wi-Fi router but the wired router works perfectly fine.
+To test if the issue is with your ISP or router, you may consider using a wired connection instead.
+The issue may be with your Wi-Fi router, but the wired router works perfectly fine.
 Using an Ethernet cable is a great way to narrow down your problem.

 Method 4: Check Your ISP